Frequently Asked Questions

 How do High School Awards programs qualify to participate in NHSMTA?

-Participating Awards Programs are required to be a member of The Broadway League, the National Alliance of Musical Theater or the Theatre Communications Group.
+Participating Awards Programs are required to be a member of The Broadway League.
 Each Participating Awards Program sponsors two student representatives to compete at at “The Nationals” in New York.

 How many students are participating in NHSMTA?